Nar Phu Valley Trek

 From the high altitude, it’s good to spend the acclimatization day in Phu.
 Explore the tiny alleyways for the town or hike up at the Himlung Himal base camp.
 Phu itself is an interesting village, and a day is well spent sitting with the local villagers as they went to spin their yak and sheep wool, pound mustard seeds into the paste for oil, or go about their other daily chores.

 The hike up to Himlung Himal base camp takes you through the glacial valley.
-The 7,125 m. peak was recently opened for the climbing.
+The 7,125 m peak was recently opened for the climbing.
 On the trail up you will also see herds of blue sheep skillfully clambering at the steep cliffs.
 The return trip takes about four to five hours.

-Now, Mar Phu valley trek leads you to the route back down towards the Meta, but at the Nar Phedi monastery, which will your accommodation for the night.
+Now, Nar Phu valley trek leads you to the route back down towards the Meta, but at the Nar Phedi monastery, which will your accommodation for the night.
 In fact, the monastery is all that Nar Phedi does have

 The rooms are neat and clean and the nuns are extremely warm and welcoming.
 Join them in the kitchen and watch them prepare dinner at the modest fireplace.
 At 5 pm they usually do a puja (blessing), which you are welcome to see and witness.
 There is a small donation box in the monastery where you can leave in the contribution for the maintenance of this beautiful and friendly place.